 Breath is connected to prana (life-force energy) and oxygenates every cell in our body.
 It can also be a very good technique for calming stressed nerves, temper tantrums and other states that are born out of fear.
 Here are a few pranayama techniques:

-- Ujjayi (Victorious Breath): Explore practicing the ‘deep ocean sound’ at the back of the throat, while taking deep belly breaths.
+- Ujjayi (Victorious Breath): Explore practising the ‘deep ocean sound’ at the back of the throat, while taking deep belly breaths.
 It truly calms and settles their energy.

 - Nadi Shodhana (Alternate Nostril Breath): This is said to balance the right and left hemispheres of the brain—leading to better cognitive development.
 Just start off by breathing in from one end while holding the other end shut with a finger and release while doing the same on the other side.